 A total of \$750.0 million in GARVEE bonds have been issued by the Maryland Transportation Authority.
 The first issuance occurred in May 2007 and totaled \$325.0 million with a true interest cost of 3.99%.
 In December 2008, the Authority sold the remaining \$425.0 million of GARVEE bonds with a true interest cost of 4.31%.
 GARVEE debt outstanding and required debt service for the past five fiscal years and projections until the debt is repaid are shown in Graph 5.
-The final GARVEE bond matures on March 1, 2020 and no further issuances are projected, except in the event of a refunding opportunity.
+On August 9, 2017 the Series 2007 GARVEE Bonds were refunded and redeemed through the issuance of a Series 2017 GARVEE Refunding Bond.
+The final GARVEE bond matures on March 1, 2020 and no further issuances are projected, except in the event of another refunding opportunity.